mikkurogue/dagger/README.md

-# Bigmile CLI init tool
+# Dagger CLI - dgr
 [![goreleaser](https://github.com/mikkurogue/bigmile-cli/actions/workflows/release.yml/badge.svg)](https://github.com/mikkurogue/bigmile-cli/actions/workflows/release.yml)

-A short golang project for bigmile to create a cli tool that can help setup the developers environment with some default cli packages, installing VSCode or Zed editor for the developer.
+A short CLI tool in Go that can help setup the developers environment with some default cli packages, installing VSCode or Zed editor for the developer.

 If you have a feature request, feel free to create a PR.
 Once the PR is merged, a release *should* go out into the wild